LevinShao/API-Assessment/Documentation.md

 **Key Changes & Evaluation:**
 * Introducing... the search history!
 The search history is a new revolutionary function that allows you to access everything you have done with the program when you're using it.
 In case you've forgotten about the details of a specific movie, forgot about its ID as well, and isn't bothered to look it up again, no worries!
 Just go to the search history to access all your memories.
 * Massively improved the get_movie_details function to include way more things about a movie.
 That means now you can also see its age classification, genres, languages, budget, box office, director, and production companies!
 Also, increased the top cast limit from 3 to 5, meaning that previously the program would only display 3 actors playing for the most central characters of the movie.
 Now it's gone up to 5.
 Hooray!
-* This is the part when I thought I was done with the code, only to realise I have way more work to do after seeing integration.
+* This is the part when I thought I was done with the code, only to realise I have way more work to do after seeing the integration requirements.
 ## **Integration**
 ### Development Progress #8: **MAJOR UPDATE**
 From this point onwards, I have separated my code (previously all written in a basic main.py file) into 2 files, a new and much more simple main.py file, which now just contains the code for the user interface; and methods.py, containing ALL the functions for the code. methods.py was imported to main.py so that the program works.
 I did this to satisfy the integration requirements.